Swasth-Apps/swasth.co/src/pages/blog/self-compassion.md

    2. Drive system: It comes into effect when we attempt to try something new or head towards our goals.
 But when we fail, we automatically turn to a threat system.
    3. Soothe system: The system has a relaxing effect on both the above-mentioned systems.
 It helps to calm us down when the other two systems are overly active.

-     Each of these plays their separate roles in balancing our emotions, the elaboration of which you will find on our app.
+     Each of these plays a separate role in balancing our emotions, the elaboration of which you will find on our app.

-**OUR PROGRAM**
+# **OUR PROGRAM**

 ![]()